La Bella: History

 The painting came to Florence in 1631 as part of the inheritance of Vittoria della Rovere.
 It is first documented in the della Rovere collection in the inventory of Ducal Palace of Pesaro in 1623/24.
 Based on this provenance, it is identified as "that portrait of that woman in the blue dress" in a letter from Francesco Maria I della Rovere to his agent in Venice dated 2 May 1536.

-Letter "that woman in a blue dress"
+Letter "that woman in a blue gown"

 "… You shall say to Titian that we cannot imagine anything better for our lady the Duchess [his wife Eleonora Gonzaga], than what we have spoken of, that is, a Resurrection, which we are certain will please her, and that therefore he must put his soul and thoughts to this, and that he attend to those other things; and [as for] that portrait of that woman in a blue dress, we desire that it be finished, with everything made beautiful, and with the timpano [tympanum, or protective curtain], because that way we will be able to see how the others will turn out …"